How much do bloggers REALLY earn in 2026? (Statistics from the Blogging Income Survey 2026)

 - If you have not reached the minimum monthly pageview requirements for Mediavine ‘proper’, Journey by Mediavine looks like your best option from this data.
 (Though you may want to keep ads off your site so you can get into Mediavine ‘proper’ sooner.)

-- Review your current sponsored post rate and consider charging more if you are currently charging less than the average rate / highest rate for your country and level of pageviews.
+- Review your current sponsored post rate and consider charging more if you are currently charging less than the average rate / highest rate for your level of pageviews.
 (And if you do not currently charge for sponsored posts, start charging!)

 - And finally, if you are not yet earning money from your blog – don’t give up!
 Blogging is not a get rich quick scheme, but the results from this survey show that it is totally possible to make a good full-time income from blogging – if you are willing to put the work in!
 And – if you are serious about earning a full-time income from your blog – this survey gives you lots of concrete steps you can take to make that happen.